nisha8c/leaderboard-igaming/README.md

 ---
 ### Known limitations
 1. No email / password auth - (relies solely on Cognito login)
-2. When admin adds players they are not getting added to the Cognito users.
-Players added in your dashboard (via /api/admin/add-player) are stored in your MongoDB database, specifically in the Player model.
-For them to appear in Amazon Cognito's User Pool, I would have to explicitly create Cognito users using AWS SDK or admin APIs
 3. Search, Filter, Sort, Pagination is not present when admin sees all the players.